Tuturuuu SDK

 its package name and version, confirms the bundled npm CLI supports trusted

-NPM_TOKEN so npm treats the downloaded artifact as a local file path.
+the downloaded artifact as a local file path.
 The job

 targets the GitHub environment sdk-release-production; keep that environment